Lisa Docken, Executive Director

 Kate Morse, Program Director

 Kate officially joined the CRWP team in September 2008, soon after receiving her Masters in Public Administration and Nonprofit Management from University of Oregon.
 She was quick to implement her skills in collaborative processes and facilitation to help develop and sustain new programs for the CRWP, including our watershed-wide education efforts, Copper Basin invasive plant program, and other various tourism and stewardship-based projects.
 She also helped to fine tune our organizational membership and business sponsor programs, helping grow the organization to where we could hire a full-time operations manager.
 Today she is the lead on fish habitat restoration projects in addition to continued efforts to engage everyone in exploring and connecting to their watershed.
 She is also a full-time mom to twin daughters and enjoys spending her time off hiking, boating, camping, harvesting wild foods, and looking for adventure with her family.

 Shae Bowman, Operations Manager

 Shae Bowman started working at CRWP in 2015 as an Americorps volunteer after graduating from the University of Alaska Fairbanks with a Bachelors in Biological Sciences.
 After a year of service, she was hired as the Operations Manager.
-As the Operations Manager, she has worked on projects from everything to renovating the gift shop to revamping our net recycling program and planning clean-up events.
+As the Operations Manager, she has worked on many projects – everything from renovating the gift shop to revamping the net recycling program to planning clean-up events.
 Shae’s hobbies include hiking, biking, skiing, snowboarding, knitting, gardening, cooking, card games, and raising chickens.
 “I enjoy working at CRWP because it is a place for creative problem solving and partnerships when it comes to maintaining the watershed as an intact and functioning ecosystem.”

 Kirsti Jurica, Watershed Restoration Staff